-In early 2014, a Utah man received national news media attention after he posted a video of himself and another man pushing over a huge rock that was part of a larger rock formation at Goblin State Park in Utah.
+A Utah man received national media attention after posting a video of himself and another man pushing over a huge rock that was part of a larger rock formation at Goblin State Park in Utah.
 After the successful rock push, the men were shown high-fiving each other and jumping up and down with excitement.
 One of the men, Glenn Taylor, posted the video on his Facebook page and linked it to YouTube.
 It went, as they say, “viral.”

-After viewing the video of the men destroying the ancient rock formation, The Boy Scouts of America issued a formal statement saying the actions of the two men were “reprehensible” and both men were “removed from their leadership positions.”
+After viewing the video of the men destroying the ancient rock formation, The Boy Scouts of America issued a formal statement saying the two men's actions were “reprehensible” and both men were “removed from their leadership positions.”
 They were both charged with criminal mischief for their actions of destroying the rock formation in the state park.
 They both pled guilty, were fined and sentenced to probation.

-Avoid Using Social Media During the Pendency of Your Personal Injury Claim
+Avoid Using Social Media Until Your Injury Claim Has Been Settled

-Personal injury attorneys will all advise you to avoid posting to social media during the pendency of your personal injury case.
-That includes everything: Facebook, Twitter, Pinterest, Snapchat, as the primary examples.
+Injury attorneys will all advise you to avoid posting to social media during your personal injury case.
+That includes everything: Facebook, Twitter, Pinterest, Snapchat, and TikTok as the primary examples.
 The defense’s job is to defeat or diminish your claim and show that either you were not injured at all, or at least not as seriously as you claim.

 Courts have ruled that you have no expectation of privacy in anything posted on social media and the evidence is admissible against you unless there is some other evidentiary reason preventing it from being used.